 - Experiential/Behavioral Questions

 We’ve also provided brief answers and key concepts for each question.
-Once you’ve gone through all the questions, you’ll have a good understanding of how well you’re prepared for your next data science interview!
+Once you’ve gone through all the questions, you’ll have a good understanding of how well you’re prepared for your next set of data science interview questions!

 Machine learning and data science